raspberrypilearning/poo-near-you/en/step_7.md

     ```html
     animation: google.maps.Animation.DROP,
     ```
+If you're struggling to find where you set the position of the marker, have a look at the pseudocode above.

 - Go back to your map in the web browser and refresh the page.
 You should now see the pin drop from the sky when the map loads!